Al Jazeera Media Network: Rightly

 In 2021, the network launched Rightly, an online news channel aimed at center-right American conservatives.
 The channel much like AJ+ is only available online, primarily on YouTube.
 The launch of the channel spurred questions from Al Jazeera staff questioning if the channel took away from Al Jazeera's mission to be non-partisan and from various media critics wondering if conservative audiences would watch a channel from Al Jazeera, a long time target of American conservatives.
+As of 2022, Al Jazeera stopped creating new contents for the platform.

 Al Jazeera Center for Studies

-Al Jazeera Media Network owns and operates the Al Jazeera Center for Studies Al Jazeera Center for Studies.
+Al Jazeera Media Network owns and operates the Al Jazeera Center for Studies.
 Established in 2006, the Al Jazeera Center for Studies conducts in-depth analysis of current affairs at both regional and global levels.
 Its research agenda focuses primarily on geopolitics and strategic developments in the Arab world and surrounding regions.
 The center with an extensive network of distinguished researchers, and a wide range array of experts from across the globe, the center aims to promote dialogue and build bridges of mutual understanding and cooperation between cultures, civilizations, and religions.
 The center also contains the Al Jazeera Media Training and Development Center.

 Al Jazeera International Documentary Film Festival

 The Al Jazeera International Documentary Film Festival is an annual film festival held at the Doha Sheraton in Doha, Qatar.
 The first festival was held on 18 April 2005.
 Every year the festival has a different theme.
 The Al Jazeera Balkans Documentary Film Festival was started in 2018 as an annual international documentary film festival based in Sarajevo, Bosnia and Herzegovina.

 Other channels

-Al Jazeera Media Network also operates Al Jazeera Documentary Channel, an Arabic language documentary channel, Al Jazeera Mubasher, a live politics and public interest channel, which broadcasts conferences in real time without editing or commentary.
+Al Jazeera Media Network also operates Al Jazeera Documentary Channel, an Arabic-language documentary channel, Al Jazeera Mubasher, a live politics and public interest channel, which broadcasts conferences in real time without editing or commentary.
 Al Jazeera Mubasher is first channel of its kind in the Middle East.